 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Read the Ultracet (tramadol) Side Effects Center for a complete guide to possible side effects
+Read the Ultracet (tramadol hydrochloride and acetaminophen tablets) Side Effects Center for a complete guide to possible side effects

 What is the most important information I should know about acetaminophen and tramadol (Ultracet)?